swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 author: [matthewbastien, plemarquand]
 ---

-Visual Studio Code (VS Code) is a powerful editing tool that provides a modern and feature-rich development environment suitable for developers working with Swift and other programming languages.
-It strikes a balance between usability, flexibility, and performance.
-In addition, VS Code offers IDE features, cross-platform support, and benefits from active community support.

-Installing the Swift extension adds Swift language features to VS Code.
+Visual Studio Code (VS Code) is a popular general-purpose editor that supports a variety of languages.
+The Swift VS Code extension adds Swift language features to the editor.
 Its aim is to provide a first-class, feature complete extension to make developing Swift applications on all platforms a seamless experience.